Almarch/pygotchi/README.md

 ## 🎮 How to use

 The game is controlled with 3 buttons (A, B, C) with respect to the original toy.
-Click the screen to "poke" the toy.
+Click the screen to tap the toy.

 A menu (☰) allows administration over the game.